Mega Modz Quick Scope Mod For PlayStation Controller

 Quickly tapping the R2 button will increase the speed number by the number of times the R2 button was tapped, getting you to the desired speed rapidly.

 Quickly tapping the L2 button will decrease the speed number by the number of times the L2 button was tapped, getting you to the desired speed instantly.

-Example: You have speed number 1 active, tapping the R2 button 2 times quickly will take you to the speed 3.
-Tapping on the R2 button 5 times quickly will take you to the speed 6.
+Example: You have speed number 1 active, tapping the R2 button 2 times quickly will take you to speed 3.
+Tapping on the R2 button 5 times quickly will take you to speed 6.

 If you would like to only check custom numbers then, after entering a programming mode and pressing the L1 button, you can see the numbers in the slots without changing them by pressing the mod button and skipping the adjustment part.

 It will look like this: